The Future of Flex Spaces: Expert Predictions for 2021

 Amy Taylor shares her short and long-term flex predictions.

 “Short term – all occupiers will be looking to reduce risk, limit capital expenditure, and secure extreme flexibility.
 We could be heading for a Q1 2021 price war across Central London.
 Which in turn, delivers us an occupiers market.
-Reviewing flex space alongside traditional solutions will become the sector normality, leading to the average requirement size potentially increasing in 2021.
+Reviewing flexible office spaces vs conventional office solutions will become the sector normality, leading to the average requirement size potentially increasing in 2021.
 Long term – flex space will be built into all real estate strategies, shifting the balance between traditional leasing and serviced offices.
 The hub and spoke model looks likely to become the new revolution/buzz phrase for corporates, looking to incorporate the agile working approach across their global portfolios.”

 The Netherlands